Social comparison theory: Media influence

-The media has been found to play a large role in social comparisons.
-Researchers examining the social effects of the media have used social comparison theory have found that in most cases women tend to engage in upward social comparisons with a target other, which results in more negative feelings about the self.
-The majority of women have a daily opportunity to make upward comparison by measuring themselves against some form of societal ideal.
-Social comparisons have become a relevant mechanism for learning about the appearance-related social expectations among peers and for evaluating the self in terms of those standards.
-(Jones, 2001, P. 647).
+The influence of media has been found to play a large role in social comparisons.
+Researchers examining the social effects of the media have found that in most cases, women tend to engage in upward social comparisons, measuring themselves against some form of societal ideal with a target other, which results in more negative feelings about the self.
+Social comparisons have become a relevant mechanism for learning about appearance-related social expectations among peers and for evaluating the self in terms of those standards.
 Although men do make upward comparisons, research finds that more women make upward comparisons and are comparing themselves with unrealistically high standards presented in the media.
-As women are shown more mainstream media images of powerful, successful and thin women, they perceive the "ideal" to be the norm for societal views of attractive.
-In recent years, social media platforms such as Facebook and Instagram have made this more widespread, since social media makes it easier to compare yourself to the "ideal".
-Some women have reported making upward comparisons in a positive manner for the purposes of self-motivation, but the majority of upward comparisons are made when the individual is feeling lesser and therefore evoke a negative connotation.
+As women are shown more mainstream media images of powerful, successful, and thin women, they perceive the "ideal" to be the norm for societal views of attractiveness.

 Self-perceived similarities with role models on social media can also affect self-esteem for both men and women.
 Having more self-perceived similarities with a role model can help increase self-esteem, while having less can decrease self-esteem.
 Social comparison with peers on social media can also lead to feelings of self-pity or satisfaction.
 The desire for social comparison can cause FoMO and compulsive checking of social media sites.

+Over the years, Instagram has become one of the largest social media platforms, mainly among the younger generations.
+With the growing popularity, individuals worry that this platform may lead to significant emotional burdens, including stress, anxiety, or well-being.
+A 2020 cross-sectional online survey study in Singapore empirically tested the pathway that linked Instagram to social anxiety.
+The findings demonstrated that using Instagram would not directly increase social anxiety, but it would instead affect social comparison and self-esteem.
+There should be continuous research on the underlying impacts of social media on emotional security and help educators design better programs to support the ongoing positive growth of wellness during this digital era.

+When looking at social media platforms, studies have been conducted to analyze the interaction between social networking sites and the upward comparisons viewers can make when viewing their content.
+Looking specifically at Instagram, a study conducted at the University of Florida in 2021 examined students' emotions when looking at posts on the platform.
+The participants in the study assessed themselves more negatively after being presented with this content and felt worse about themselves, which the researchers were able to conclude were similar to the emotions felt when an individual upwardly compared themselves within Social Comparison Theory.